 Our long-term plan shows which topics are taught in which year group, and our progression document demonstrates the skills covered during each year group.

 Year 4 experiencing Roman life and seeing what Chester was like 2000 years ago with the Dewa Roman Experience.

-Click here to see more images of the pupils in Year 6 enjoying their day of WW2 themed activities.
+Click here to see more images of the pupils in Year 6 enjoying their trip to Stockport Air Raid Shelters.

 Click here to see how Huntington CPS marked Remembrance Day 2021.